-Outside “my office” window, two bleary-eyed hipsters smoke, sucked on caffeine, and check their social media status.
+Outside “my office” window, two bleary-eyed hipsters smoke, suck down caffeine, and check their social media status.
 I notice the asymmetrical gate of a runner with the knee brace.

-Suddenly a thug snatches the hipster’s iPhone, leaps over the dog with the gay pride collar, darts past a Prius, and sprints by the marijuana dispensary.
-After a delayed response, hipster #1 attempts to chase him down.
+Suddenly a thug snatches the Hipster #1′s iPhone, leaps over the dog with the gay pride collar, darts past a Prius, and sprints by the marijuana dispensary.
+After a delayed response, Hipster #1 attempts to chase him down.
 Hipster #2 screams with indignation.